This fresh spring salad with cabbage, camelina oil, snowdrops, and no tulips is the perfect light dish for the season!

 0/0 steps made

-1. Prep the ingredients.
-Wash the cabbage, onion, and lemon thoroughly.
+1. First, wash the cabbage, onion, and lemon thoroughly.

-2. Chop and slice.
-Finely slice the cabbage and onion into thin strips.
+2. Finely slice the cabbage and onion into thin strips.
 Squeeze the juice from the lemon.

-4. Dress it up.
-Pour in the camelina oil and soy sauce, then toss everything together until well coated.
+4. Pour in the camelina oil and soy sauce, then toss everything together until well coated.

-5. Garnish and serve.
-Decorate with fresh edible flowers from your garden for a stunning final touch.
+5. Finally, decorate with fresh edible flowers from your garden for a stunning final touch.

 This salad is all about fresh, vibrant flavors with a nutty twist from the camelina oil.